The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-By contrast, Si avalanche photodiodes attain a detection efficiency of more than 60\% at a low dark count rate at specific wavelengths of the visible and near-infrared domain~\cite{thomas2010efficient}, which are eminently suitable for free-space quantum communication \cite{buttler1998practical,hughes2002practical}.
+By contrast, Si avalanche photodiodes attain a detection efficiency of more than 60\% at a low dark count rate at specific wavelengths of the visible~\cite{thomas2010efficient} and near-infrared domain~\cite{yang2019spaceborne}, which are eminently suitable for free-space quantum communication \cite{buttler1998practical,hughes2002practical}.
 Finally, superconducting single-photon detectors also perform well in the visible to mid-infrared wavelength domain.
 Specifically, they exhibit a high detection efficiency (>90\%) and very low dark count rate (<1 cps), low timing jitter (<100 ps) and short reset time (<100 ns) \cite{marsili2013detecting}.
-Unpon considering each of the above parameters individually an even better performance may be attained~\cite{smirnov2018nbn,shibata2015ultimate,korzh2020demonstration}.
+Upon considering each of the above parameters individually an even better performance may be attained~\cite{smirnov2018nbn,shibata2015ultimate,korzh2020demonstration}.
 Hence they have become one of the most sought after devices for high-performance QSDC~\cite{zhang2022realization}.
+Most recently, the multipixel superconducting nanowire single-photon detector was shown to support a QKD rate of 100 Mbps~\cite{li2023high,grunenfelder2023fast}.
 However, superconducting single-photon detector may be deemed excessively costly for conventional applications, because they must be operated at an extremely low temperature of a few Kelvin.

+In CV quantum communication, the quadrature components of the optical field can be detected using homodyne and heterodyne detectors, employing a pair of photodiodes as the detection apparatus.
+These detectors offer the advantage of operating at room temperature, high detection efficiency, and cost-effectiveness.
+Table~\ref{tab:Comparison of various detectors} provides a comparison among the different detectors.

-\subsubsection{Optical components and channels}
+\subsubsection{Optical Components and Channels}

-Optical components, such as beam splitters (BS), polarization beam splitters (PBS), polarization controllers, wave plates, mirrors, Faraday mirrors (FR), phase modulations (PM) and so on, are commonly used in various quantum communication systems \cite{humble2013quantum,qi2019implementation}.
+Optical components, such as beam splitters (BS), polarization beam splitters (PBS), polarization controllers, wave plates, mirrors, Faraday mirrors (FR), phase modulators (PM), attenuators, circulators, intensity modulators, wavelength division multiplexing, and so on, are commonly used in various quantum communication systems \cite{humble2013quantum,qi2019implementation}.
+The maturity of these devices is conducive for quantum communication.